-- An operating system that can run Java (Linux, OSX, Windows..).
+- An operating system that can run Java (for example Linux, OSX, or Windows).
 Most developers use Ubuntu/Debian.

-- Apache Ant 1.9.x (with all the extras that comes with the zip from apache.org or 'ant-optional' Ubuntu package)
+- Apache Ant 1.10.x (with all the extras that come with the zip from apache.org or 'ant-optional' Ubuntu package).

-- A favorite database supported by EJBCA that is easy to work with (MariaDB, MySQL, PostgreSQL, ...).
+- A favorite database supported by EJBCA that is easy to work with (for example, MariaDB, MySQL, or PostgreSQL).

-- A virtualization solution for testing additional combinations of application servers and databases and external OCSP responders etc.
+- A virtualization solution for testing additional combinations of application servers and databases external OCSP responders, etc.

-Changes that affect the database requires more databases to test with, changes that affect the EJBs or setup requires additional application servers etc..
+Changes that affect the database require more databases to test with, while changes that affect the EJBs or setup require additional application servers etc.